How to Change Airlines While Traveling

 Board your next flight when they begin boarding.

 Speak with an employee at the airline desk or use a courtesy phone, if available, if you miss your connecting flight.
 Some airlines will automatically move you to a later flight if the missed connection is due to the late arrival of your original flight, but don't rely on it.
-If the missed connection is your fault, it is up to the airline whether to charge you for another flight to your final destination.
+If the missed connection is your fault, it is up to the airline whether to charge you for a new flight to your final destination.